-I’ve run a series of posts recently on the Changi Rewards programme as its become more attractive, but I’ve recently noticed a nasty set of terms and conditions that I want to highlight and that’s Changi Rewards Points on Partner Spend.
+I’ve run a series of posts recently on the Changi Rewards programme, but I’ve recently noticed a nasty set of terms and conditions that I want to highlight and that’s Changi Rewards Points on Partner Spend.

-Over the past couple of years Changi Rewards has slowly been adding a number of other partners including Kaligo, Booking.com, Expedia and Agoda.
-You can earn Changi Rewards Points on the spend on these partners increasing your earning opportunities, check out this post for details:
+Over the past couple of years Changi Rewards has slowly been adding a number of other partners including Kaligo, Booking.com, and Agoda.
+You can earn Changi Rewards Points on the spend on these partners increasing your earning opportunities.
+If you’re not already a Changi Rewards member then get 100 points on us if you sign-up with our referral link:

 Beware – Changi Rewards Points on Partner Spend